UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 1. The client asks the server what **refs** are available.
 2. The server sends a list of refs that are available and a **list of capabilities.**

 **Refs** are just human-readable pointers to commits.
 Capabilities are features that the git server supports.
-For example, `side-band` means if you make the next request (about which I will talk about soon), the server will also send the progress alongside pack files.
-There are other features about which you can find more here:  https://git-scm.com/docs/protocol-capabilities.
+For example, `side-band` means that on the next request (described below), the server will also send progress information alongside pack files.
+The full list of capabilities is documented at https://git-scm.com/docs/protocol-capabilities.

-I have implemented my own git using [Codecrafter's Build Your Own Git](https://app.codecrafters.io/courses/git/overview) challenge, which I will use to show the details the cloning process.
-You can find the code [here](https://github.com/UdeshyaDhungana/codecrafters-git-go).
+The snippets in this section come from a Go implementation of git built for [Codecrafters' Build Your Own Git](https://app.codecrafters.io/courses/git/overview) challenge.
+The full source is available [here](https://github.com/UdeshyaDhungana/codecrafters-git-go).

- Let us make the `ref-discovery` request first.
+The `ref-discovery` request looks like this:

 ```go
 /* ...... code ...... */